guptakaran11/grasskode-website/content/post/travel/where-is-north-east/arunachal-mechuka.md

   <em>Maintenance rituals</em>
 </div>

 One of the days we also went on a tour of the nearby villages and came to the conclusion that neither these villages hold much charm for us as Indians nor did we inspire much curiosity in the villagers.
-But apart from this, there were the very interesting dinner time conversations with fellow travellers, aided by black Apong (a speciality of the proprietess).
+But apart from this, there were the very interesting dinner time conversations with fellow travellers, aided by black Apong (a specialty of the proprietress).
 Some were Indians and others foreigners on their _nth_ trip to India.
 We came to know how these guided cultural tours are big in the North Eastern states and even the guides were quite interesting personalities.

 <div class="postimg vertimg">
   <a href="https://farm8.staticflickr.com/7820/47285738861_df07e7de6c_c.jpg" data-toggle="lightbox">